 MRCP is a type of magnetic resonance imaging (MRI).
 See the separate leaflet called MRI Scan for more details.

-MRCP produces detailed images of your liver, gallbladder, bile ducts, pancreas and pancreatic duct. a less invasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
+MRCP produces detailed images of your liver, gallbladder, bile ducts, pancreas and pancreatic duct.
+It is a less invasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
 See the separate leaflet called ERCP (Endoscopic Retrograde Cholangiopancreatography) for more details.
-It can provide the diagnostic range equivalent to the ERCP and so it can replace the ERCP in high-risk patients to avoid significant morbidity.
+It can provide similar diagnostic information to the ERCP and so it can replace the ERCP in high-risk patients to avoid significant complications.

 The uses of MRCP include:

 - Checking your liver, bile ducts, gallbladder and pancreas for gallstones, tumours, infection or inflammation.

 - Investigating the cause of inflammation of your pancreas (pancreatitis).

 - Structural abnormalities of the cystic and hepatic ducts.

 - Biliary strictures.